spiffaz/Devops/CI-CD/README.md

-This is a step by step on how to create a production ready CI-CD pipeline.
+This is a step by step on how to create production ready CI-CD pipelines.

 This would start from a basic server and would be built into a fully functional pipeline bit by bit.